“Neither the life of an individual nor the history of a society can be understood without understanding both." Charles Wright Mills

 Psychology students study both social and biological aspects of behaviour.
 It is the scientific study of the human mind and behaviour, and Waldegrave students find it intriguing and relevant.
-The OCR qualification promotes the development of a wide range of skills including interpreting and critically assessing scientific data and researching and evaluating a range of sources.
-In Sociology, students follow the OCR A Level which inspires students to reflect upon the world we live in, fostering an understanding of the inter-relationships between individuals, groups, institutions and societies.
+The AQA qualification promotes the development of a wide range of skills including interpreting and critically assessing scientific data and researching and evaluating a range of sources.
+In Sociology, students follow the AQA A Level which inspires students to reflect upon the world we live in, fostering an understanding of the inter-relationships between individuals, groups, institutions and societies.
 Students have the exciting opportunity to gain a deeper understanding of the world around them and reflect on social issues that are often relevant to their own social experiences.

 Students report the huge benefits that studying the social sciences bring and many students go on to study the social sciences at university, leading to a diverse range of careers.
 The department occupies a unique position in the sixth form and generates a distinct way of viewing the social world.